Inflation-wary Bank of England set to halt money-printing press

 Britain's economy has not yet recovered from the 2007-2009 crisis, but the central bank said that while official figures could well show that the country had slipped back into recession, business surveys pointed to underlying growth.

-Tucker, meanwhile, said that recent inflation news had been "bad", including data on Tuesday showing higher fuel, food and clothing costs had pushed inflation higher for the first time in six months.
+Tucker, meanwhile, said that recent inflation news had been "bad", including data on Tuesday showing higher fuel, food and clothing costs had pushed inflation higher for the first time in six mo nth.

 It was a message echoed in the minutes, in which the long-standing flag-bearer for further bank asset-buying, or quantitative easing, Adam Posen, dropped his call for more QE, leaving only one policymaker supporting more potentially inflationary stimulus.